-You can access the library's databases from the library's homepage via two primary ways: through the search box or through the links to our database lists.
+You can access the library's databases from the library's homepage via two primary ways: 1) Through the search box; or 2) Through the links to our database lists.
 See below for more details on both methods.

 The search box on the library's homepage, EDS (EBSCO Discovery Service), searches across a variety of library resources, including many periodical databases.
 It's a great tool to use when you're just starting your research or when you're curious if there's anything else available on your topic.

 To use this tool, simply enter your keywords or subject topic into the search box, and click on the "Search" button to launch your search.
-(Learn more about what this tool searches here.)
+(Learn more about what this tool searches.)

-If you're unsure which link to select, we recommend using the Databases A-Z list if you know the name of the database you'd like to use.
+If you're unsure which databases list/guide to select, we recommend using the Databases A-Z list if you know the name of the database you'd like to use.
 Alternatively, if you know the subject you'd like to research but not the name of a specific database, use the Databases by Subject list to find a list of databases relevant to your subject.
+The Databases by Type guide is helpful when you know you want to search for electronic journals and/or article indexes and abstracts.

-The library has many databases from which to choose, so both the A-Z List and the Subject List are quite long.
-Use the tabs at the top of the database list pages to select either a letter of the alphabet or a subject.
+The library has many databases from which to choose, so the A-Z, Subject, and Type lists are quite long.
+Use the tabs at the tops of the database list pages to select either a letter of the alphabet, a subject, or a type of database.
 You may also use the links located in the center of the screen.